 People did not like it here."

-Another of my favorite thinkers, George Carlin, said that we shouldn't be worrying about saving the planet -- the planet will be fine -- it's the humans that are in trouble.
+Another of my favorite thinkers, George Carlin, said that we shouldn't worry about saving the planet—the planet will be fine—it's the humans who are in trouble.

-I hope that we can occupy this wet little rock for a much longer time and in some sort of harmony with it, but it is beginning to look doubtful.
-There is hope; the population growth rate is slowing, and perhaps there will be enough thinkers and doers to offset our waste and greed before it is too late.
+I hope we can occupy this wet little rock for much longer and in some sort of harmony with it, but it is beginning to look doubtful.
+There is hope that the population growth rate is slowing, and perhaps there will be enough thinkers and doers to offset our waste and greed before it is too late.

-If we don't survive, I hope the blue planet continues it's journey without us, and that other inhabitants enjoy it, but I wonder if they will be able to create as we have.
-Will there be something as productive as Stephen Hawking's brain or as beautiful as a Leo Kottke guitar solo?
+If we don't survive, I hope the blue planet continues its journey without us and that other inhabitants enjoy it.
+However, I wonder if they will be able to create as we have.
+Will something as productive as Stephen Hawking's brain or as beautiful as a Leo Kottke guitar solo exist?

 No comments: